LeonimusTTV/CheatLoader/README.md

 ## Building the exe file

-The client was created in Visual Studio 2019, to edit and compile your own version, get the project located in **Cheat Loader**.
-Then compile the project as **Release - x64 or x86**
+To edit and compile your own version, download the repo, then compile the project as **Release - x64 or x86**

 ---